lukefi/metsi/README.md

     6. `strategy` is the simulation event tree formation strategy.
 Can be `partial` or `full`.
     7. `reference_trees` instructs the `vmi12` and `vmi13` data converters to choose either reference trees or tree strata from the source. `True` or `False`.
-    8. `strata_origin` instructs the `forest_centre` converter to choose only strata with certain origin to the result. `1`, `2` or `3`.
+    8. `strata_origin` instructs a forest centre converter to choose only strata with certain origin to the result. `1`, `2` or `3`.
     9. `multiprocessing` instructs the application to parallelizes the computation to available CPU cores in the system. `True` or `False`.